kindtek/devels-playground/README.md

 ### 2 - Follow the prompts

-#### Docker will ask to be installed on your system.
+#### Docker Desktop will ask to be installed on your system and/or open this repo in their app.
 Click through this and other prompts as shown

 ![1](https://raw.githubusercontent.com/kindtek/dev_boilerplate/dev/Screenshot%202022-12-10%20015314.png)
 ![2](https://raw.githubusercontent.com/kindtek/dev_boilerplate/dev/Screenshot%202022-12-10%20015246.png)